-2.2.4.2 Errors caused by the emergent stem
+2.3.4.2 Errors caused by the emergent stem

-A thermometer used to measure air temperature is usually completely surrounded by air at an approximately uniform temperature, and is calibrated by immersing the thermometer either completely or only to the top of the mercury column (namely, calibrated by complete or partial immersion).
+A thermometer used to measure air temperature is usually completely surrounded by air at an approximately uniform temperature, and is calibrated by immersing the thermometer either completely or only to the top of the liquid column (namely, calibrated by complete or partial immersion).
 When such a thermometer is used to determine the temperature of a medium which does not surround the stem, so that the effective temperature of the stem is different from that of the bulb, an error will result.

 For meteorological applications, the most likely circumstance where this might be encountered is when checking the calibration of an ordinary thermometer in a vessel containing another liquid at a temperature significantly different from ambient temperature and only the bulb or lower part of the stem is immersed.